data-mining-kth/k-way-graph-partitioning/README.md

 Part 2.
 Restart simulated annealing after a certain number of cycles, depending on the initial T and delta. e.g. for T=2, delta=0.01 after 200 rounds (T/delta).
 Experiment with different parameters to find lower edge cuts. -> Check on the literature how to reach this and implement.

+To experiment change parameters that could be set in run.sh

+To see these type ./run.sh -help.
+Commands are -delta, -alpha, -temp, -rounds.

 # Experiments
 At round 1000
 Task 2 point 1 -> implementation of the new simulated annealing.
 Observe how these changes affect the rate of convergence.